omrfrkcpr/cookease-app/README.md

 - 🥇 As a user, I want to be able to navigate between different pages of the app using the navigation bar.
 - 🥈 As a user, I want to see relevant information on each page, such as recipe search results on the home page and general information about the app on the About page.

-  Task-1 = Implement React Router for navigation between different pages.
+  Task-1 = Implement React Router for navigation between different pages.<br>
   Task-2 = Design and implement the navigation bar component using styled-components.
-Ensure it has a responsive design to adapt to different screen sizes.
+Ensure it has a responsive design to adapt to different screen sizes.<br>
   Task-3 = Ensure relevant information is displayed on each page.

 5️⃣ **User Authentication:**